tetherto/qvac-actions/poc-apps-rpchook-server/README.md

 Then, update the following environment variables in the .env file with the appropriate values:

-**NPM_TOKEN** – GitHub-provided NPM authentication token with read access to the PoC application repositories.

 **QVAC_EXAMPLES_DIR** – Full path to the QVAC Examples directory.

 Example: `/home/<user>/qvac-devops/poc-apps-rpchook-server/qvac-examples`